gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieves a comprehensive list of all brands in the catalog under which a product is sold.
+A brand is the name under which a product is sold.
+Use this API to list all the brands.
+You can also filter the brands by department.

 *Returned Response:*